manvendrarajpurohit/Wiring-Aware-Gate-Positioning/README.md

 # Wiring-Aware-Gate-Positioning
-This assignment addresses wiring-aware gate positioning, aiming to place rectangular gates on a 2D plane to minimize wire length (Manhattan distance).
-Simulated annealing is used to iteratively optimize placement.
+This assignment focuses on wiring-aware gate positioning, aiming to place rectangular logic gates on a 2D plane.
+Each gate has pins on its boundaries, and the objective is to minimize the total wire length, measured using the Manhattan distance between connected pins.
+The problem is solved using simulated annealing, an optimization technique that iteratively reduces wire length to achieve near-optimal gate placement.